celinesf/personal/README.txt

 ---------- 2008_C_R_MIMAR_PHD
 MIMAR package was shared to the population genetic community, well documented (see pdf files) and maintained until 2010.
--mimardir is the main C program that estimates the demographic parameters of an “isolation-migration” model from recombining loci.
+-mimardir is the main C program that estimates the demographic parameters of an "isolation-migration" model from recombining loci.
 -mimargofdir:
-			Perl scripts perlgofest and perlgof call the program MIMARgof to generate samples under an “isolation-migration” model with either point estimates of the parameters provided by MIMAR, or sets of parameters sampled from the posterior distribution estimated by MIMAR
+			Perl scripts perlgofest and perlgof call the program MIMARgof to generate samples under an "isolation-migration" model with either point estimates of the parameters provided by MIMAR, or sets of parameters sampled from the posterior distribution estimated by MIMAR
 			+ R script "testGOF.R" to help the user test whether the estimated model fit the data.
--mimarsimdir: C code that simulates a data set under the “isolation- migration” model
+-mimarsimdir: C code that simulates a data set under the "isolation- migration" model

 --------------2012_py_R_java_BaseHealth/algogene-pipeline